ncatlab/nlab-content/pages/1/4/8/3/3841/content.md

 \begin{theorem} Assuming the [[axiom of choice]], the [[successor]] of any infinite cardinal, such as $\aleph_0$, is a regular cardinal.
 \end{theorem}

 In the case of $\aleph_0$, this means that a countable union of countable sets is countable.
-Note that this implies that there exist arbitarily large regular cardinals: for any cardinal $\lambda$ there is a greater regular cardinal, namely $\lambda^+$.
+Note that this implies that there exist arbitrarily large regular cardinals: for any cardinal $\lambda$ there is a greater regular cardinal, namely $\lambda^+$.

 \begin{proof}
 Under the axiom of choice, the successor of a cardinal number is the [[Hartogs number]] (see there): if $\lambda$ is the cardinality of $X$, then $\lambda^+$ is the order type of the well-ordered set $\aleph(X)$.
 If $(\lambda_\alpha) = (0 = \lambda_0 \lt \lambda_1 \lt \ldots)$ is a set of ordinals with least upper bound $\lambda^+$, and supposing, working toward a contradiction, that this set has cardinality $\leq \lambda$, then the corresponding initial segments $X_\alpha$ of $\aleph(X)$ provide a partition